 1. Don’t make it a chore

-If you have to force yourself to do it, then there’s something wrong and a solution is required.
-The most optimal way to make sure that time tracking doesn’t become a chore is to integrate it into your workflow in a way that suits you and your firm best.
+If you have to force yourself to do it, there’s something wrong, and a solution is required.
+The most optimal way to ensure that time tracking doesn’t become a chore is to integrate it into your workflow to suit you and your firm best.

-An example of how to do this would incorporate the software into your daily standup meeting, or if you’re already using an issue tracking system like JIRA, then linking the two together so that time tracking is done automatically.
+An example of how to do this would be to incorporate the software into your daily standup meeting, or if you’re already using an issue-tracking system like JIRA, then link the two together so that time tracking is done automatically.

 2. Don’t get bogged down in the details

-One of the most common mistakes people make when first starting to use time tracking software is that they get bogged down in the details and try to track every single thing they do.
+One of the most common mistakes people make when first starting to use time tracking software is getting bogged down in the details and trying to track everything they do.

-This quickly becomes overwhelming and leads to people giving up on the software altogether.
+This quickly becomes overwhelming and leads to people quitting the software altogether.

-The key is to start small and only track the things that are important to you.
+The key is to start small and only track the important things to you.
 As you get more comfortable with the software, you can start tracking more things if you feel it’s necessary.

 3. Don’t be afraid to change your mind

-Another mistake people make is that they’re afraid to change their mind about how they’re tracking their time.
-If you find that something isn’t working for you, don’t be afraid to raise your voice and change it.
+Another mistake people make is that they’re afraid to change their minds about how they’re tracking their time.
+If something isn’t working for you, don’t be afraid to raise your voice and change it.

 The software is there to help you, not to make your life more difficult.
-Be flexible, be adaptable and make sure that you’re using the software in a way that works for you.
+Be flexible, be adaptable, and ensure you’re using the software in a way that works for you.

 4. Don’t forget to take breaks

 Don’t forget to take breaks!
-It’s important to have some time away from work, even if it’s just 10 minutes to grab a coffee or go for a walk.
+It’s essential to have some time away from work, even if it’s just 10 minutes to grab a coffee or walk.

-When you’re constantly staring at a screen and working on something, it’s easy to lose track of time and end up working longer hours than necessary.
+When you’re constantly staring at a screen and working on something, it’s easy to lose track of time and work longer hours than necessary.

-Just because you plan on tracking time for a certain task does not mean that you have to work on it non-stop until it’s done.
-Take breaks, clear your head and come back to the task refreshed and ready to go.
+Just because you plan on tracking time for a specific task does not mean you have to work non-stop until it’s done.
+Take breaks, clear your head, and return to the task refreshed and ready.